 Applicants will also be required to prepare and submit a business plan as a part of the required documentation at this stage.
 The business plan must be very detailed and should cover every factor that is required to meet standards.
 An ideal business plan for a proposed marijuana processor license must include, at the least, staffing, security, facility content, financial plans, required technology, and the plans for disposal of waste.

-Also, prospective licensees must pass a Bureau of Fire Services (BFS) inspection within 60 days of submitting their license qualification applications to the MRA.
-As with the MRA vetting, failure to pass a BFS inspection under 60 days of qualification application submission may prompt the MRA to deny an application.
-Once the application at this stage is approved, and the applicant has passed the BFS and MRA inspection, they can go ahead and pay the required licensing assessment fee.
-The MRA will issue an applicant an MMFLA or MRTMA marijuana license, and they can start operating legally in Michigan as a marijuana processor.
+Also, prospective licensees must pass a Bureau of Fire Services (BFS) inspection within 60 days of submitting their license qualification applications to the CRA.
+As with the CRA vetting, failure to pass a BFS inspection under 60 days of qualification application submission may prompt the CRA to deny an application.
+Once the application at this stage is approved, and the applicant has passed the BFS and CRA inspection, they can go ahead and pay the required licensing assessment fee.
+The CRA will issue an applicant an MMFLA or MRTMA marijuana license, and they can start operating legally in Michigan as a marijuana processor.

 The Michigan Department of Licensing and Regulatory Affairs (LARA) provides the general public with the paper application instruction booklets for Medical Marijuana Facility Licensing and Adult-Use Establishment Licensing.

-In Michigan, to obtain a medical marijuana processor license or a recreational marijuana processor license, an applicant is required to pay a non-refundable state-level application fee of $6,000.
-The Marijuana Regulatory Agency (MRA) will not process an application unless this fee is paid.
+In Michigan, to obtain a medical marijuana processor license or a recreational marijuana processor license, an applicant is required to pay a non-refundable state-level application fee of $3,000.
+The Cannabis Regulatory Agency (CRA) will not process an application unless this fee is paid.
 Also, the Medical Marijuana Facilities Licensing Act (MMFLA) and the Michigan Regulation and Taxation of Marijuana Act (MRTMA) require applicants to pay a regulatory assessment fee.
-This fee is due before the issuance or renewal of a license by the MRA.
+This fee is due before the issuance or renewal of a license by the CRA.
 It is determined every year as required by Section 603 of the MMFLA.